 To make an informed purchasing decision you need to understand some of the phrasing and labelling now appearing on LED lighting packaging, because the game has changed and if you are not correctly informed, it’s more than likely you will walk away with a product which does not perform to your expectations.
 All of these factors attribute to the cost of an LED lighting product.
+Other than LED, this Crystal Lighting is also one of the best used to light up anybody´s home.

 LED stands for light emitting diode and it is a semi-conductor light source and when a light-emitting diode is forward biased (switched on), electrons are able to recombine with electron holes within the device, releasing energy in the form of photons.
 This effect is called electroluminescence and the colour of the light (corresponding to the energy of the photon) is determined by the energy gap of the semiconductor.